pmq20/node-packer/node/doc/api/debugger.md

 ## Advanced Usage

-### TCP-based protocol

-> Stability: 0 - Deprecated: Use [V8 Inspector Integration][] instead.
-The debug protocol used by the `--debug` flag was removed from V8.

-An alternative way of enabling and accessing the debugger is to start Node.js with the `--debug` command-line flag or by signaling an existing Node.js process with `SIGUSR1`.

-Once a process has been set in debug mode this way, it can be inspected using the Node.js debugger by either connecting to the `pid` of the running process or via URI reference to the listening debugger:

-* `node debug -p <pid>` - Connects to the process via the `pid`
-* `node debug <URI>` - Connects to the process via the URI such as localhost:5858

 ### V8 Inspector Integration for Node.js

-**NOTE: This is an experimental feature.**

 V8 Inspector integration allows attaching Chrome DevTools to Node.js instances for debugging and profiling.
 It uses the [Chrome Debugging Protocol][].

 V8 Inspector can be enabled by passing the `--inspect` flag when starting a Node.js application.
 It is also possible to supply a custom port with that flag,